Menersar/Things-And-Stuff/README.md

 -   [Ctrl] + [Up Arrow] / [Left Arrow] / [Down Arrow] / [Right Arrow]

-    -   Extend selection to previous line / letter / next line / word
+    -   Extend selection to previous line / letter / next line / word.

 -   [Ctrl] + [Shift] + [Esc]

     -   Open Task manager.
+        > I think it was [Ctrl] + [Alt] + [Del] in the past and I had to look it up to find the “new” shortcut.

 -   [Right Mouse Click] on the Taskbar Windows Logo

     -   Open context menu with a list of performable tasks / openable applications.

-        Some of the most important menus and tasks (imo) are listed here.
+        > Some of the most important menus and tasks (imo) are listed here.

 -   [Win] + [,]

     -   Show the Desktop.

         -   Reverts when keys are released.

-            Still have to find some use cases for myself.
+        > Still have to find some use cases for myself.

--

-    I think it was [Ctrl] + [Alt] + [Del] in the past and I had to look it up to find the “new” shortcut.

 ### Nice, but not always worth the effort (for me)